 The English Assistantship is a great way for Anglophones to work in France and gain teaching experience in elementary or secondary schools, without necessarily having a university degree.
-However, if you have a graduate degree and would like to teach English at a university in France, you can apply to be a lecteur/lectrice d’anglais or a maître de langue.
-The main difference between the two is that maîtres work fewer hours and get paid more, but usually this job also requires a higher graduate degree.
+However, if you are working towards or have a graduate degree and would like to teach English at a university in France, you can apply to be a lecteur/lectrice d’anglais or a maître de langue.
+The main difference between the two is that maîtres work fewer hours and get paid more, but this job also requires a higher graduate degree.
 Previous teaching experience is always a plus, so being an English assistant is a nice first step in order to become a lecteur or maître in France.

 Lecteur/Lectrice d’Anglais Requirements:

-- Native speaker of English
+- Native or near-native speaker of English

 Maître de Langue Requirements:

-- Native speaker of English
+- Native or near-native speaker of English